mikaelaalu/To-do-list/README.md

 # To-do-list
-Creating a simple to do list in javascript
+Creating a simple and meaningless to do list in javascript